Vista2003/HoiKay.Li/_posts/2026-03-12-android-sideload.markdown

 For more information on the Android Lockdown, please see [keepandroidopen.org](https://keepandroidopen.org/)

 <HR>
 EDIT: 29th March 2026 - Google have clarified the changes and it seems like a fair compromise.
-A list of these changes can be found on the [Android Developers Blog](https://android-developers.googleblog.com/2026/03/android-developer-verification.html) which details that ADB is not changing and access to sideloading can be unlocked after a 24 hour cooldown which does carry forward to new devices.
+A list of these changes can be found on the [Android Developers Blog](https://android-developers.googleblog.com/2026/03/android-developer-verification.html) and clarifications from [the Android Developers X (formally known as Twitter) account](https://x.com/AndroidDev/status/2037614068463255728) which details that ADB is not changing and access to sideloading can be unlocked after a 24 hour cooldown which does carry forward to new devices.

 This blog post will stay up as is as an historical artifact.